 Did you know that article 249 of the Spanish Criminal Code punishes fraud with a prison sentence?
-In that respect, to determine the specific penalty, the amount involved in the fraud will be taken into account, together with the economic loss caused, the relationship between the affected party and the fraudster, the means employed by the fraudster and any other circumstances that may serve to assess the seriousness of the offence.
+In that respect, to determine the specific penalty, the amount involved in the fraud will be considered, together with the economic loss caused, the relationship between the affected party and the fraudster, the means employed by the fraudster and any other circumstances that may serve to assess the seriousness of the offence.
 However, if the amount of the fraud does not exceed 400 euros, the penalty will be a fine.

 Then there is article 250 of the Spanish Criminal Code, which classifies the so-called aggravated fraud, and punishes this crime with an even higher prison sentence when among other cases, “…it covers things of first need, housing or other assets of recognised social utility…”; “…reviews the particular gravity, taking into account the extent of the damage and the economic situation in which it leaves the victim or his family…, “….the value of the fraud exceeds 50.000 euros, or affects a large number of people…”, punishment being a prison sentence of between four and eight years and a high fine.